IDIAMath/WP-MATH-MA/docs/multidimensional_functions/3D_curve_matching_circular.md

 ```
 A second curve given by the same equation is plotted that can be varied using sliders.
 That way, by matching the two curves, the parameters can be interactively obtained.
-The task is to find the correct values for $r$, $a$, $\phi$ and $n$ in real numbers or integer numbers.
+The task is to find the correct values for $r$, $h$, $\phi$ and $n$ in real numbers or integer numbers.

 ### Student perspective

 The student sees a cartesian coordinate system and a curve plotted in 3D.

 It is the task to reconstruct the parameters of the 3D curve.
 In order to do this they have to find out the radius, amplitude, phase shift and number of oscillations by matching a second curve to the given one using sliders.
-If they overlap exactly, the parameter values can be read from the sliders.
-The values have to be given in an exact algebraic manner.
+If they overlap exactly, the parameter values can be read from the sliders and are automatically given as numerical values.

 | ![Click draw button](https://user-images.githubusercontent.com/120648145/213417659-8066e704-98db-44fb-876a-db9d76c60c68.png) |
 |:--:|